-- 1. Complete the application form. - a) Complete all sections of the application form, attach supporting documents, and have all household members over the age of 19 sign the application - b) Supporting documentation includes: - a copy of a Notice of Assessment and tax slips for the current tax year or an Option C (Proof of Income Statement) for household members under the age of 65 - ii. a copy of your Notice of Assessment or an Option C (Proof of Income Statement) for the current tax year for household members over the age of 65 - iii. investment statement(s) and bank statements if the applicant or coapplicant have investment income reported on their income taxes - iv. three years of Notice of Assessment/Option Cs plus Statement of Business Activities for those who are self or seasonally employed - v. a Child Tax Benefit Statement for the current year if there are dependents in the home - vi.
+- 1. Complete the application form.

+- a.
+Complete all sections of the application form, attach supporting documents, and have all household members over the age of 19 sign the consent form

+- b.
+Supporting documentation includes:

+- a copy of a Notice of Assessment and tax slips for the current tax year or an Option C (Proof of Income Statement) for household members under the age of 65 - ii. a copy of your Notice of Assessment or an Option C (Proof of Income Statement) for the current tax year for household members over the age of 65 - iii. investment statement(s) and bank statements if the applicant or coapplicant have investment income reported on their income taxes - iv. three years of Notice of Assessment/Option Cs plus Statement of Business Activities for those who are self or seasonally employed - v. a Child Tax Benefit Statement for the current year if there are dependents in the home - vi.
 A copy of your current municipal property tax statement.
 If taxes are owing, provide proof of a payment plan that has been in place for at least three months. - vii.
-After you apply, you may be required to provide confirmation of disability/loss of ability related to mobility, flexibility, or endurance that is impacting your ability to complete household tasks.
-Your caseworker will let you know if this is required.

-- viii.
-For condo owners requesting common space adaptations (entering the building), permission in writing from your strata or condo board - ix.
+If you are applying for repairs to a mobile home, we require proof that you own the unit (you are not renting). - viii.
 If applying for a repayable loan, proof of house insurance - 2.
-Submit your application to the office address found on the application form and in Appendix C of this document.
+Submit your application to the office address found on the application form and Appendix C of this document.